 |

-The demographic indicators place Burgas district among the top four in the country, after Sofia (capital city), Varna and Plovdiv.
-The rate of natural population growth is still negative, though at –8.2‰ in 2022 it is still among the highest in the country, against the national average of –9.7‰.
-Burgas district also attracts many new residents and its net migration rate of 7.1‰ is the third highest in the country, after Kurdzhali district and the capital.
-This also reflects on the age dependency ratios in the district.
-The ratio of the people aged 65+ to those aged 0–14 is 145.6%, compared to 165.9% in the country, and to those aged 15–64 it is 35.1%, versus 37.7% nationwide.
-The share of urban population and the population density in urban areas in Burgas district remain above the respective national averages.
+The demographic indicators place Burgas district among the top four in the country, after Sofia (capital city), Sliven and Varna.
+The rate of natural population increase is still negative, though at –5.3‰ in 2023 it is still among the highest in the country, compared to the national average of –6.8‰.
+Burgas district also attracts many new residents and its net migration rate of 20.6‰ is the second highest in the country, after that of Kurdzhali district.
+The share of children under 4 years is similar to that in the country – 4.4%, versus 4.5% nationwide, but that of people aged 65 and over remains relatively lower at 22.5%, versus 23.8% nationwide.
+The population density in the urbanized settlements in Burgas district is also close to the national average – 1,246 persons/sq. km, compared to 1,221 persons/sq. km in the country.

 Population density (calculated based on populated areas and other urban areas) (2023) |